jdfiel/An-Analysis-of-Kickstarter-Campaigns/README.md

 ![Theatre_Outcomes_vs_Launch](Resources/Theater_Outcomes_vs_Launch.png)

 ### Analysis of Outcomes Based on Goals
 Projects with goals of less than $5000 had the highest success rates of +70%.
 The next highest success rates were for projects between $35000 to $44999, but the Total Projects for these goals were exponentially lower.
-Projects under Goal $1000 to $4999 occured the most frequently, nearly twice as often as the next most common goal.
+Projects in Goal $1000 to $4999 occured the most frequently, nearly twice as often as the next most common goal.
 No plays are cancelled.

 #### Figure 2.
 Outcomes vs Goals
 ![Outcomes_vs_Goals](https://github.com/jdfiel/An-Analysis-of-Kickstarter-Campains/blob/main/Resources/Outcomes_vs_Goals.png)